vippsas/vipps-checkout/vipps-checkout-api.md

   API->>Merchant: Marks payment as succeeded and sends callback
 ```

+### Vipps Checkout Direct

+With Vipps Checkout Direct you can easily implement an express checkout experience directly from a single product without going through a shopping cart.
+Vipps Checkout Direct decouples you from needing to embed the iFrame and lets us handle everything at checkout.vipps.no before returning the customer to your shop after a payment is finished.
+To use Vipps Checkout Direct, follow the [System integration guidelines](#system-integration-guidelines) and make sure you pick [Alternative 2](#alternative-2-vipps-checkout-direct---we-handle-the-checkout-and-redirect-the-user-back-to-you) under [Step 2: Displaying the session to the user](#step-2-displaying-the-session).

 ### Vipps Checkout Elements

 With Vipps Checkout Elements, you can adjust the fields and values present in the Checkout.
 For example, you might have a purchasing flow where you do not require an address because you are not sending physical goods, or you do not need the customer to identify themself because they are already logged into your system.